reighlan/zombies/memory-bank/progress.md

 - The canvas resizes appropriately when the browser window changes size

 The implementation provides a solid foundation for the game's visual aspects, with a clean modular structure and comprehensive documentation following the docs rule.
 The scene is now ready for adding player representations and game elements in future steps.

+### Step 8: Connect Client to Server (Revised)

+- Fixed the Colyseus client integration with the following changes:
+  - Updated `client/index.html` to load Colyseus in the head section:
+    - Used a specific version (0.14.13) for compatibility
+    - Ensured the library loads before any other scripts
+    - Added a debug overlay to display connection status

+  - Enhanced `client/main.js` with robust connection handling:
+    - Added proper JSDoc type annotations for Colyseus objects
+    - Explicitly used the global `window.Colyseus` object for reliability
+    - Added error checking to verify Colyseus is available
+    - Implemented comprehensive error handling and status updates
+    - Created an updateDebug function to display connection status

+  - Created `client/colyseus-test.html` as a standalone connection testing tool:
+    - Simple UI for testing Colyseus connectivity independently
+    - Detailed logging of connection events and state updates
+    - Manual connect/disconnect functionality
+    - Helpful for debugging connection issues

+All tests passed for Step 8:
+- Server logs show client connections when the game page loads
+- The client successfully connects to the Colyseus server
+- The debug overlay displays the connection status and player ID
+- No "Colyseus is not defined" errors appear in the console
+- The ThreeJS scene continues to render correctly during connection

+This implementation properly integrates the client-side ThreeJS rendering with the Colyseus multiplayer backend.
+The separation between the rendering engine and networking code follows good modular design principles, with proper error handling and diagnostic capabilities for troubleshooting.